plenoptic-org/plenoptic/docs/tutorials/introduction.md

 plot_helper(lg_metamer, init_img);
 ```

-We can see that the `LuminanceGainControl` model metamers look somewhat similar to that of the `CenterSurround` model, but taking the insensitivity to pixel values to an extreme --- because of the division by the local luminance, the model is completely invariant to it, so that the mean pixel values match those of the initializing image, fairly dramatically.
+We can see that the {class}`~plenoptic.models.LuminanceGainControl` model metamers look somewhat similar to that of the {class}`~plenoptic.models.CenterSurround` model, but taking the insensitivity to pixel values to an extreme --- because of the division by the local luminance, the model is completely invariant to it, so that the mean pixel values match those of the initializing image, fairly dramatically.

 Finally, let's look at our eigendistortions: